 Simply blend the frozen fruit together with non-dairy milk or juice and you’re done!

-• It tastes like a sweet treat but it’s really just fruit.
+• This easy Vita Mix Sorbet tastes like a sweet treat but it’s really just fruit.
 Most frozen fruits are plenty sweet on their own and don’t need added sweetener.

 • You can make any flavor you want!
-Try raspberry, mango, strawberry, peach, pineapple, or blueberry.
+Try mango, strawberry, peach, pineapple, blueberry, or raspberry sorbet.
+Any sweet fruit will work for this easy recipe.

 a Vitamix blender, frozen mango, and dairy-free milk.

-Non-dairy milk helps make the sorbet smooth without making it too thin.
+• Non-dairy milk helps make the sorbet smooth without making it too thin.
 I used unsweetened almond milk.
-If you aren’t on a dairy-free diet, feel free to use regular milk
+You can also use coconut milk but it will make the sorbet more of an ice cream texture and richness (see my recipe for Vitamix Ice Cream).
+If you aren’t on a dairy-free diet, feel free to use regular milk.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.